-Enter your details (takes a couple of minutes).
-We’ll do the hard work, finding the quotes and prices suited to you.
+Enter your details.
+We’ll find the quotes and prices suited to you.

 Classic cars are more than just a way to get from A to B. Very often classic cars are hobbies, investments or of sentimental value and they’re just not driven or looked after in the same way as a standard car.